qgallouedec/panda-gym/docs/guide/quick_start.rst

     while not done:
         action = env.action_space.sample() # random action
         obs, reward, done, info = env.step(action)
+        env.render() # wait a bit to give a realistic temporal rendering

 Obviously, since the chosen actions are random, you will not see any learning.
 To access the section dedicated to the learning of the tasks, refer to the section [Training].